Sunday, June 1, 2025

 Saturday brings an awesome caucus at Angelo's Pizza in Lakewood with Janie and with Dave and Dianne Brunner, Dave Haas, Mike Blake.
 (Photo above orchestrated by Dan Morgan).
 A truly unforgettable reunion with friends going back more than half a century.

 An afternoon watching football (KC Chiefs vs Houston Texans) at 22 Brandon Place in Rocky River (Janie's place) allowed me to get acquainted with cats (Frankie and Malbec), "Why don't they cover Travis Kelce better?"
 Janie wants to know.
-In spite of her coaching tips from the couch KC won 23-14.
+In spite of her coaching tips from the couch, KC won 23-14.
+(KC went on to the Super Bowl vs the Philadelphia Eagles and lost.
+I'm not sure if Philly contacted Janie but they did managed to bring DEFENCE).

 Sunday I join Dan and Netti at Mass at the Polish Church in Tremont neighborhood followed by a quick treat of coffee and take out from a famously refurbished restaurant in town.
 Dan treats me to a basketball game at the Public Auditorium between Detroit Motor City and Cleveland Charge at 2:00.
 (Darius Brown is player of the game as he helps lead The Charge to victory).